jmpicnic/obsidian-docs/docs/Projects/other-articles/performance-measurement/measurements-and-metrics.md

 : An observable phenomenon which can be continuous (e.g. the voltage of a battery) or discrete (e.g. arrivals of jobs to a system for processing).
 Clearly, signals are constrained by the observation technology available and the nature of the observed phenomenon.
 This obvious statement is important when designing observability tools and to understand the limitations of the observations.
 E.g. if a voltmeter is only able to take measurements every second, we'll never be able to properly measure oscillations in the Megahertz range and Measurements and Metrics built on these signals need to know these limitations to avoid mis-representing their results (e.g. a sinusoidal Mhz signal would show basically as zero in this example).
 More practical examples are that we won't be able to detect traffic surges to a website if we only count requests once an hour and similar situations.

 Measurement
-: The act of assigning a number, typically with an associated unit to a Signal associated with a particular moment in time.
+: The act of assigning a number with its unit of measure to a *Signal* at a particular moment in time.
 E.g. Using a voltmeter to read the number of *Volts* in the voltage signal above or counting the number of jobs in the waiting queue in the system.
 Assigning a single measurement to a signal is necessarily susceptible to inaccuracies and noise from the source of the signal itself, the measurement instrument, environment, etc. and it is important to consider the nature of this noise when designing the metrics that will use the measurement in order to minimize the effect of the expected noise.

 Metric
-: A Calculation based on one or multiple measurements that provides a value (a number or other symbol) that provides information about an Indicator.
-These calculations can be from an assignment of a color to certain values (Green-Yellow-Red) to sophisticated descriptive statistics of multiple measurements like means, percentiles, standard deviations, etc.
+: A Calculation based on one or multiple measurements that provides a value (a number or other symbol) that informs about the operation of the system.
+These calculations can vary from a simple assignment of a color to certain values (Green-Yellow-Red) to sophisticated descriptive statistics of multiple measurements like means, percentiles, standard deviations, etc.

 Metric Presentation & Evolution
 : The presentation of how a metric changes over time to the end users that need to exercise judgments and actions based on the values of the indicator metrics.

 Signals, Measurements and Metrics take place within the passage of time and, although theoretically some could be considered *instantaneous* or *continuous*,in any practical implementation, they all take a duration, or can happen only at particular moments in time.
 From the discussion above we need to identify the following time periods:

-Measurement or Sampling Period
+Measurement Period or Sampling Period
 : The time between two consecutive measurements of the same signal.
 This needs to be short enough to capture the details we want from the underlying signal.
 A period of half the time of the smallest expected changes is a widely accepted value based on [Nyquist Theorem](https://en.wikipedia.org/wiki/Nyquist_frequency)

 Calculation Period